ZEEELab/ze3-lab-docs/onboarding/README.md

   - To Submit proof of vaccination go to *Wolverine Access* --> *COVID-19* --> *Report COVID-19 Vaccination* (Select partial vaccination if you have recieved one dose of a two dose vaccine series or if it will not be two weeks post final dose before your hire date).

 ## My LINC Trainings
-- All required online trainings will be through My LINC (link)
+- All required online trainings will be through My LINC
 - To access My LINC go to *Wolverine Access* --> *My LINC*
 - New Hire Trainings:
   - **FERPA**: RO100 FERPA at U-M